JustNWaters/ExileMultiMap/MultiMap/MultiMap/Compatibility/EnigmaRevive/readme.md

+WARNING!
+This DOES NOT include all the files from engima revive.
+Credit for this addon belongs to the author.
+You may get the full mod and information in regards to it here: https://github.com/HAPPY3N1GMA/Enigma_Exile_Revive

 To get Enigma Revive to work with MultiMap, you will need to perform one of the 2 options below:

 Easy Option